thcsomebody/Energy-Level-Schedule-/README.md

 Step 6: Generate Daily Reports

     Create Daily Reports:
-        In Gemini, create a step to generate daily reports based on the parsed and calculated data.
+        In n8n, create a step to generate daily reports based on the parsed and calculated data.
         Include average energy levels, focus levels, task impacts, insights, and recommendations in the report.

     Save Daily Reports: